virtualstate/focus/README.md

 Instead of just the direct children of a single JSX node, you may want to find out all descendants that you can reach

+For this, you can use the `descendants` accessor

 ```typescript jsx
 const { descendants } = await import("@virtualstate/focus");